Henuks/KahootFlooder/README.md

 Floods kahoot.it with accounts

 Must do this command before running:
- -Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
+Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted